wp-plugins/list-pages-shortcode/readme.txt

 === Plugin Name ===
-Contributors: aaron_guitar
+Contributors: aaron_guitar, husobj
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=aaron%40freshwebs%2enet&item_name=Fotobook%20Donation&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: shortcodes, pages, list pages, child pages, subpages Requires at least: 2.5
+Tags: shortcodes, pages, list pages, sibling pages, child pages, subpages Requires at least: 2.5
-Tested up to: 2.7.1
+Tested up to: 3.0.4
-Stable tag: 1.0
+Stable tag: 1.1

-Introduces the [list-pages] and [child-pages] shortcodes for easily displaying a list of pages within a post or page.
+Introduces the [list-pages], [sibling-pages] and [child-pages] shortcodes for easily displaying a list of pages within a post or page.

 == Description ==

-Introduces the [list-pages] and [child-pages] [shortcodes](http://codex.wordpress.org/Shortcode_API) for easily displaying a list of pages within a post or page.
+Introduces the [list-pages], [sibling-pages] and [child-pages] [shortcodes](http://codex.wordpress.org/Shortcode_API) for easily displaying a list of pages within a post or page.
 Both shortcodes accept all parameters that you can pass to the [`wp_list_pages()`](http://codex.wordpress.org/Template_Tags/wp_list_pages) function with the addition of a class parameter.

-**Usage**
+= Usage =

 *List pages sorted by title*